 all year except 23–27 Dec.

-lounge, snug, restaurant, function facilities, free Wi-Fi, in-room TV, 2-acre grounds (garden terrace, croquet), river, fishing nearby, only restaurant suitable for disabled.
+lounge, snug, restaurant, function facilities in coach house, free Wi-Fi, in-room TV, 2-acre grounds (garden terrace, croquet), river, fishing nearby, only restaurant suitable for disabled.

 all ages welcomed.

-allowed (£15 surcharge) in bedrooms, not in public rooms.
+allowed (£15 charge) in bedrooms, not in public rooms.

 Amex, MasterCard, Visa.